m4jing/docs/content/getting-started/using-a-package.json.md

 > npm init
 ```

-This will initate a command line questionnaire that will conclude with the
+This will initiate a command line questionnaire that will conclude with the
 creation of a `package.json` in the directory you initiated the command.

 ### The `--yes` init flag